jackokring/mcmlxxxiv/README.md

 ## Items

-The currency items are built from the intermediate `Fabric` and require blocks which act as base blocks for `Becon` blocks.
+The currency items are built from `Fabric` and may require blocks which act as base blocks for `Becon` blocks.
 Each behaves with a different cash acceleration and transaction party profit bias.

  * `Fabric` a fungible currency medium/fuel.
 Also, the item group icon.